 When the "FID" organisms have finally been identified, the correct identity of the species should be recorded on the original data sheet.
 If the laboratory identity differs from that recorded in the field, the original name should be crossed out with a single line only; do not erase the original name.
-If a specimen cannot be identified by the sampling organization, it will be sent to SCCWRP for further analysis.
+If a specimen cannot be identified by the sampling organization, it will be sent to SCCWRP or brought to SCAMIT/SCAITE meetings for help with identifications.

-Although all fish and invertebrates collected during Bight'18 should be identified to the lowest possible taxon (either in the field or in the laboratory), only certain trawl-caught animals meeting very specific criteria will need to be identified to that level.
-There are likely to be infaunal and pelagic species that will be taken incidental to the trawl catch.
-These need not be processed or documented.
+Although all fish and invertebrates collected during Bight'23 should be identified to the lowest possible taxon (either in the field or in the laboratory), only certain trawl-caught animals meeting very specific criteria will need to be identified to that level.
+There are likely to be infauna and pelagic species that will be taken incidentally in the trawl catch.
+These need not be processed or documented but noted in the comments for consistency among the field organizations.
 Only epibenthic invertebrates and fish greater than 1 cm in the largest dimension must be recorded on the datasheet.
-Fouling colonial and pelagic invertebrates will not need to be enumerated.
-Recently extruded juvenile fish (e.g., from live bearing Sea Perch) or shark egg sacs will be recorded separately from the adults.
+Fouling colonial and pelagic invertebrates will not need to be enumerated but noted in the comments.
+Recently extruded juvenile fish (e.g., from live bearing Sea Perch) or shark egg sacs will not be recorded separately from the adults but weighed together with adults for a final species weight (put juvenile counts in comment section).
+Signs of a recently extruded juvenile include fins appearing red or bloody.
 Common Cymothoidae fish parasites will be recorded on the trawl invertebrate datasheet as present and given the name "Cymothoidae".
-Cruise leaders have the discretion to keep separate records of animals for organizational database purposes.
-Postsurvey data analysis will identify all species which do not meet the megabenthic invertebrate and demersal fish definition and flag the data in the final database records.
+Cruise Leaders have the discretion to keep separate records of animals for organizational database purposes.
+Postsurvey data analysis will identify all species which do not meet the epibenthic invertebrate and demersal fishes definition and flag the data in the final database records.
 These data will be excluded in the final report but remain in the final database records.

-A recommended list of field guides and taxonomic aids for identifying fish and invertebrates will be distributed to participating organizations prior to the survey.
-The most basic and comprehensive guides for fish are Miller and Lea (1972) and Eschmeyer et al. (1983).
+A recommended list of field guides and taxonomic aids for identifying fishes and invertebrates will be distributed to participating organizations prior to the survey.
+The most basic and comprehensive guides for fish are Miller and Lea's Guide to the Coastal Marine Fishes of California (Love and Passarelli 2020), Kells et al. (2016), Lamb and Edgell (2010), Eschmeyer (1998), and Eschmeyer et al. (1983).
 Allen (1977) provides information for identifying juvenile rockfishes (Sebastes spp.), while Orr et al. (2000) and Love et al. (2002) provide keys to larger rockfishes.
 Kramer et al. (1995) provides information for identifying flatfishes.
 Generally, there are no widely comprehensive guides to the epibenthic invertebrates.

-Either common or scientific names of fish may be used in the field, however, in the case of invertebrates, only scientific names are permissible.
+Either common or scientific names of fishes may be used in the field, however, in the case of invertebrates, only scientific names are permissible.
 Use standard common and scientific names of fishes and scientific names of invertebrates given in a list of expected or trawl-caught species of fishes and invertebrates in southern California that have been distributed to organizations prior to the survey.
-For species not in these lists, use only standard common and scientific names of fishes given in Page et al. (American Fisheries Society publication 2013), and scientific names of invertebrates from the SCAMIT edition 12 list of benthic macro- and mega-invertebrates.
+For species not in these lists, use only standard common and scientific names of fishes given in Page et al. (2013), and scientific names of invertebrates from the SCAMIT (2023) edition 14 list of benthic macro- and mega-invertebrates.
 Remember, data submissions must have current scientific names.

-For every species caught, each organization will provide at least one representative of that species to the Bight'18 voucher collection (see Voucher Collection).
+For every species caught, each organization will provide at least one representative of that species to the Bight'23 voucher collection (see Voucher Collection).